-Head of Programs for Global Toronto Music Conference talks about GT21’s guiding principles – equity, accessibility, and sustainability.
+Talking the guiding principles of Global Toronto Music Conference’s – equity, accessibility, and sustainability.

 Becoming an artist or creative entrepreneur can often mean taking on a platform of visibility and a voice that has the power to make intentional ripples.
 Seriously Influential is a series that reveals how artists and creatives across Canada use their platform as a stage to address social issues and support their communities.